Murder of Bobby Greenlease: Abduction and murder

 In September 1953, Carl Hall (34) and Bonnie Heady (41), kidnapped Bobby from Notre Dame de Sion, a Catholic pre-school located in Kansas City, Missouri.
 The kidnappers were drug-addicted alcoholics then living together in nearby St. Joseph.
 In the early 1930s, Hall had attended Kemper Military School in Boonville with Paul Robert Greenlease, Bobby's adopted older brother.
 Hall had planned for years to victimize his former classmate's wealthy family.

 Heady visited Bobby's school and persuaded a nun, Sister Morand, that she was his aunt, telling her that his mother had suffered a heart attack and was in St. Mary's Hospital.
-She then took Bobby away in a taxi driven by John Oliver Hager, of the Ace Cab Company, who would testify in court.
+She then took Bobby away in a taxi driven by John Oliver Hager, of the Ace Cab Company, who later testified in court.
 When another nun from the school rang to inquire about Virginia Greenlease's condition, she discovered the truth and her husband contacted the Federal Bureau of Investigation (FBI).
-Hall and Heady took the child across the state line to Johnson County, Kansas, where Hall shot him dead with a snubnosed .38 caliber revolver.
+Hall and Heady took the child across the state line to Johnson County, Kansas, where Hall shot him dead with a snubnosed .38 caliber revolver after a failed attempt to strangle him.
 They then took the child's body to St. Joseph and buried him in the backyard of Heady's house, at 1201 South 38th Street.